Q: How are my post-hospital needs determined?

 Q: How will I get the equipment I need when I go home?

-A: Most equipment that you may need upon discharge can be arranged through the hospital.
+A: The hospital can help arrange most of the equipment that you may need.
 Your case manager will assist with the criteria to determine if your insurance will authorize and cover any equipment.

 Q: What kind of transportation will I need when I am ready to leave the hospital?

 A: Your case manager will assist you in arranging the safest, most appropriate method of transportation when you leave the hospital.
-Insurance does not necessarily cover transportation by either ambulance or ambulette.
+Most insurances do not cover transportation by either ambulance or ambulette.
 Your case manager will discuss this with you and advise you of any cost to you in advance.
+You will need to provide a credit card number to the company prior to discharge.

 Q: What is the hospital discharge time?